chingu-voyages/v47-tier1-team-06/README.md

 # Features #
 ----------------------------------------------------------------------------------------------
-* Unordered list can use asterisks
-With this app you can choose a specfic day and time to input your task There's mutiple detailed descriptions you can choose from You can repeat a task daily,weekly, and monthly
-You can cancel or edit your task
+1.With this app you can choose a specfic day and time to input your task 2.There's mutiple detailed descriptions you can choose from 3.You can repeat a task daily,weekly, and monthly 4.You can cancel or edit your task
-When you're done you can there is a "done" check box you can choose to show that the task is complete.
+5.When you're done you can there is a "done" check box you can choose to show that the task is complete.
 If you accidently hit the "done" button you can deselect at any time.
-You can cancel your task if you don't need it anymore.
+6.You can cancel your task if you don't need it anymore.
-The task will display on the landing page.
+7.The task will display on the landing page.
-You can click on any date to see if there's a task.
+8.You can click on any date to see if there's a task.
 The cool thing about this is that a dot shows up on the days you have something to do so you don't have to scroll through all the dates.

 ----------------------------------------------------------------------------------------------
 # Tech Used/Dependencies #